-You’ll only be eligible for help with up to £200,000 of your mortgage if you have been claiming Universal Credit for 39 weeks or more, with no breaks or earned income in that time.
-The amount you’ll get will depend on the size of your mortgage and is worked out using a standard interest rate, currently 1.3%.
+You’ll only be eligible for help with mortgage interest costs on up to £200,000 of your mortgage if you have been claiming Universal Credit for 3 months in a row.
+The amount you’ll get will depend on the size of your mortgage and is worked out using a standard interest rate, currently 2.65%.
 The housing allowance element of Universal Credit is usually paid straight to the bank, building society or lender and you’ll be notified of the amounts paid through your online account.

 2. Your rent

 If you’re renting, the amount you can get will be determined by your age, circumstances and the Local Housing Allowance rates by postcode or local authority where you live.
 For example, the rate for a two-bedroom property in Birmingham is £143.84 per week, whilst the rate for a three-bedroom property in Eastbourne is £207.12 a week.
 You can search for Local House Allowance rates by postcode or local authority here.